DaemonNikolay/HCI-NSU-course-41/English/topics_eng.md

 > Simplified

 Multimedia combination of text, graphics, animation, sound and video.

-MP3 (MPEG Audio Layer3) is a standard way of storing compressed, digital audio files.
-The files are compressed by removing any sounds that are inaudible to the human ear, making them much smaller than WAV files.
-The size of an audio file is commonly measured in MB, whereas the frequency  is measured in kilohertz (kHz).
-MP3 files have tags that give the user information about the file.
-Due to their small size, MP3 files can be transferred across the Internet.
+MP3 (MPEG Audio Layer3) is a standard way of storing compressed, digital audio files. ~Digital audio is created by sampling sound 44,000 times a second and storing a code number to represent each sound sample.~ The files are compressed by removing any sounds that are inaudible to the human ear, making them much smaller than ~files created using other digital audio storage standards, such as~ WAV _files_.
+The size of an audio file is commonly measured in MB, whereas the frequency ~of a sound~ is measured in kilohertz (kHz).
+MP3 files have ~extra code added, called~ tags that give the user information about the file.
+Due to their small size, MP3 files ~are more suitable for transferring~ _can be transferred_ across the Internet.

-MIDI (Musical Instrument Digital Interface) is a standard way of connecting musical instruments, and computers.
-Music can be displayed on a monitor screen as a musical score and then edited with a computer program, stored and printed.
-MIDI systems do not store the actual sound.
-The sound is encoded in the form of 8-bit bytes of digital information.
+MIDI (Musical Instrument Digital Interface) is a standard way of connecting musical instruments, ~music synthesizers~ and computers. ~A piece of electronics called MIDI Interface Board is installed on each device to enable the device to communicate using MIDI standards.~ ~As~ music ~is being played, it~ can be displayed on a monitor screen as a musical score and then edited with a computer program, ~using all the features of a mixing desk,~ stored and printed.
+MIDI systems do not store the actual sound. ~Instead of tit~ the sound is encoded in the form of ~8-bit bytes~ of digital information.

 MPEG is a method of compressing and decompressing video signals.
-It works like this: the single data stream is split into video and audio components, and then decompressed using separate algorithms.
-MPEG stands for Motion Picture Experts Group.
+It works like this~.~ _:_ The single data stream ~off the CD-ROM~ is split into video and audio components, ~which are~ _and_ then decompressed using separate algorithms.
+MPEG stands for Motion Picture Experts Group~, an organisation that develops standards for audio and video compression~.

 ---